(Using the mid-tier Westone W4 BA IEM as reference)

 The X3 Gen 2 v the X5

-There is also been a lot of chat about the X3 2nd gen and the X5 being more bosom buddies in terms of tonality and to some extent that is true.
+There is also been a lot of chat about the X3 Gen 2 and the X5 being more bosom buddies in terms of tonality and to some extent that is true.
 Both have a far more neutral character than the older X3 and both are a bit more composed than the X1 and less dark.

 The difference is not night and day though between the two X’s and I can well understand why some might have difficulty choosing one over the other and asking why spend the extra.
-Unless you have some reference tracks in hand, you may not immediately notice the more refined sound the X5 is capable off but it is there.
+Unless you have some reference tracks in hand, you may not immediately notice the more refined sound the X5 is capable of but it is there.

 The X3 Gen 2 v the DX90

-The DX90 is still the benchmark in so far as mid-tier DAPs go for me and in this case the DX90 still had the edge in terms of treble articulation and clarity and overall dynamic range.
+The DX90 is still the benchmark in so far as mid-tier DAPs go for me and in this case, the DX90 still had the edge in terms of treble articulation and clarity, and overall dynamic range.
 Bass response on the DX90 is better extended with more impact than the X3 gen 2.

 The X3 Gen 2 vs the Shanling M3